xfbs/docker-openpcdet/README.md

 Make sure you have the NVidia drivers installed from [developer.nvidia.com](https://developer.nvidia.com/cuda-downloads).
 If you use Ubuntu, install the Deb version of them.
 Reboot your system to make sure you are using the NVidia drivers.
 You need to use at least version 10.1.

 You need to figure out the CUDA compute capability of your GPU.
 You can use [this chart](https://developer.nvidia.com/cuda-gpus) to look it up.
+See also [this section](https://pytorch.org/docs/stable/cpp_extension.html?highlight=cudaextension#torch.utils.cpp_extension.CUDAExtension) of the PyTorch documentation.

 ## Building